 We document the importance of imperfect competition and collusion in the market for mechanized desludging services in Dakar.
-Using non-experimental data on prices and transactions in the traditional desludging market, we first establish that the central districts of Dakar controlled by the Association exhibit 40% higher mechanized desludging prices and 50% lower mechanized desludging take-up than areas in Rufisque supplied by unaffiliated companies.
-This suggests that collusion households using mechanized desludgings spills over to increase the mechanized desludging use of their neighbors.
+Using non-experimental data on prices and transactions in the traditional desludging market, we first establish that areas in Rufisque supplied by companies not affiliated with the trade association exhibit 40% lower mechanized desludging prices and 50% higher mechanized desludging take-up than areas in central Dakar.
+This suggests that collusion may have a large impact on prices which in turn has a large impact on take-up which in turn has deleterious effects on sanitation and health.